 The APB Democracy Lab trains young people in the act of "citizenship" (irrespective of legal status) through education, action and engagement.
 Students will practice citizenship not through simulations or role plays, but through the very acts that shape our nation--including voter registration, education and turnout efforts, along with community education, direct interactions with legislators, and other acts of civic participation.

 In our first year, students engaged in democratic action through creation and distribution of a voter guide, voter registration efforts, letter writing and calls to their elected representatives, a visit to the 9th Circuit Court of Appeals, and a trip to see Hamilton at the Hollywood Pantages Theater.

 In this, our second year, students have engaged deeply in the work of citizenship.
 This work has included an Election Project that included a bilingual voter guide, 40 students serving as Student Pollworkers, and a voter registration and education drive.

 Students expressed greater internal an external efficacy through these efforts, building the skills and experiences that will serve them as civic actors for many years ahead.

---Hosting a polling site for the November 6 election, as well over 40 students serving as Student Poll Workers
+—Hosted a polling site for the November 6 election, -

 — Wendy, APB Class of 2018